Wednesday, 8 March 2023

 • Hepthemimeral caesura.
 The result of a hexameter line having a five-beat colon at line-end: that is, a combination of 7 + 5 beats, 3 + 4 + 5, etc. Equivalently: colon break after the first syllable of the fourth foot.
 The name is ancient, from Greek ἑφθημιμερὴς τομή (Bassett 1919: 353).

 • Hermann’s Bridge.
-The bridge in the middle of the eighth beat of a hexameter.
+The bridge in the middle of beat 8.
 (Equivalently: a dactylic fourth foot has no colon break between its two short syllables.)
 Over 99.95% of Homeric lines observe Hermann’s Bridge.
-Related to Wernicke’s Law: a word ending in the fourth foot with the natural rhythm — ⏑ would violate either Wernicke’s Law (if the last syllable is lengthened by position) or Hermann’s Bridge.
+Related to Wernicke’s Law: a word ending in the fourth foot with the natural rhythm — ⏑ would violate either Wernicke’s Law (if the last syllable is lengthened by position) or Hermann’s Bridge (if it remains short).

 • Hexameter, more fully dactylic hexameter.
 The metre of Greco-Roman epic.
-The typical rhythm is: — ⏕ — ⏕ — ⏕ — ⏕ — ⏑⏑ — ×, with a variety of common colon rhythms that result in commonly observed bridges and caesuras.
+The typical rhythm is: — ⏕ — ⏕ — ⏕ — ⏕ — ⏑⏑ — ×, with a variety of common colon rhythms, which result in commonly observed bridges and caesuras.

 • Long.
 A long note; a syllable lasting two morae.

 • Meyer’s Laws.
 These ‘laws’ apply primarily to post-Homeric hexameter (West 1987: 225–226 notes that Iliad 1.1 breaks all three laws).
-1. Words that begin in the first foot do not end between the shorts of the first foot or at the end of the foot.
+1. Words that begin in the first foot do not end between the shorts of the second foot or at the end of the second foot.
 2. Disyllabic words of the rhythm ⏑ – are avoided immediately before a penthemimeral caesura.
 3. A line does not have word break after both the fifth and ninth beats, that is, in the middle of the third and fifth feet.
+See also Giseke’s Law; Nikanor’s Bridge; Tiedke-Meyer’s Law.

 • Mid-line caesura.
 An umbrella term that includes colons ending after either the fifth beat (penthemimeral caesura) or halfway through the sixth beat (tritotrochaic caesura).
 98% of Homeric lines have a mid-line caesura.